wikimedia/WikiContrib/docs/Installation.rst

 Frontend
 ========

-from the projects root directory, there will be two directories in it:
+You will see two directories in the project's root directory:
 1. backend
 2. frontend